William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 By 1890 the Ordnance Survey map shows the BSA factory which had been had been built on the eastern bank of the canal in 1863, but, other than the shooting range of the Birmingham Proof House, the west bank was still fields.
 The area developed rapidly.
-A fireworks factory with widely spread buildings was built near here and during the First World War, wharves were built on the canal for the export of munitions from the BSA.
-The BSA power station was built on the site, though parts of it remained open land: here were also the BSA sports field and the motor cycle test track.
+A fireworks factory with widely spaced buildings was built near here and during the First World War wharves were built on the canal for the export of munitions from the BSA.
+The BSA power station was built on the site, though parts of it still remained open land: here were also the BSA sports field and the motor cycle test track.

 By the time of the demise of the BSA in the late 1970s, much of the site had deteriorated into an overgrown post-industrial tip, well frequented by local children in search of adventure.
 A project was set up in 1978 by Oldknow Road School in Small Heath as part of the Duke of Edinburgh Award Scheme.

 The Ackers Activity Centre